jpegleg/py-ssh-certificates/README.md

 # Python OpenSSH Certificates
 A small and simple implementation of OpenSSH Certificates in Python.
-Generates RSA, ECDSA, ED25519 and DSA certificates
+Generates RSA, ECDSA, ED25519 and DSA(DSS) certificates

 # Installation
 1. Clone the repository and make sure python3 and python3-pip are installed